Kim Min-seok (speed skater)

-Kim Min-seok (김민석; born 14 June 1999) is a South Korean speed skater who has competed for Hungary since 2024.
+Kim Min-seok (김민석; born 14 June 1999) is a Hungarian speed skater who was born in South Korea and has competed for Hungary since 2024.
 He participated in the 2018 Winter Olympics and won a bronze medal in the 1500 m race, skating in his first ever Olympic event.
 He became the first Asian athlete to medal at this event.
 Kim then added to his medal tally by winning a silver medal in the team pursuit event.